JanneMattila/playground-aks-identity/README.md

 ---

-Alternative, you can also get `clusterAdmin` access to the cluster, although not recommended.
+Alternative, you can also get `clusterAdmin` access to the cluster, although not recommended **AND if you have [disabled local accounts](#disable-local-accounts) it would not even work**.

 **Two important notes** about `clusterAdmin` access ([link](https://docs.microsoft.com/en-us/azure/aks/managed-aad#troubleshooting-access-issues-with-azure-ad) and [link](https://docs.microsoft.com/en-us/azure/aks/concepts-identity#summary)):